 Margit44

-since I am also disabled, I don't have many options to change doctors.
+since I also have a mobility impairment, I don't have many options for changing doctors.

 Kind regards,